-For the year ended December 31, 2016, our facility in Charles Town, West Virginia generated approximately 13% of our net revenues.
+For the year ended December 31, 2017, our facility in Charles Town, West Virginia generated approximately 12% of our net revenues.
 Our ability to meet our operating and debt service requirements is dependent, in part, upon the continued success of this facility.
 The operations at this facility and any of our other facilities could be adversely affected by numerous factors, including those described in these "Risk Factors" as well as more specifically those described below:

-- · risks related to local and regional economic and competitive conditions, such as a decline in the number of visitors to a facility, a downturn in the overall economy in the market, a decrease in consumer spending on gaming activities in the market or an increase in competition within and outside the state in which each property is located (for example, the effect on our Charles Town and, to a lesser extent, Grantville casinos due to the casino complex at the Arundel Mills mall in Anne Arundel, Maryland, the opening of Maryland Live! and Horseshoe Casino Baltimore in Baltimore, Maryland in August 2014 and the opening of the MGM National Harbor casino in Prince George's County, Maryland in December 2016); - · changes in local and state governmental laws and regulations (including changes in laws and regulations affecting gaming operations and taxes) applicable to a facility; - · impeded access to a facility due to weather, road construction or closures of primary access routes; - · work stoppages, organizing drives and other labor problems as well as issues arising in connection with agreements with horsemen and pari-mutuel clerks; and - the occurrence of natural disasters or other adverse regional weather trends.
+- risks related to local and regional economic and competitive conditions, such as a decline in the number of visitors to a facility, a downturn in the overall economy in the market, a decrease in consumer spending on gaming activities in the market or an increase in competition within and outside the state in which each property is located; - changes in local and state governmental laws and regulations (including changes in laws and regulations affecting gaming operations and taxes) applicable to a facility; - · impeded access to a facility due to weather, road construction or closures of primary access routes; - work stoppages, organizing drives and other labor problems as well as issues arising in connection with agreements with horsemen and pari-mutuel clerks; and - the occurrence of natural disasters or other adverse regional weather trends.

-In addition, although to a lesser extent than our facility in Charles Town, West Virginia, we anticipate meaningful contributions from Hollywood Casino at Penn National Race Course and Hollywood Casino St. Louis and, following the relocation of our two racetracks in Ohio in the third quarter of 2014, we now generate a significant amount of net revenue in the State of Ohio, in which we operate four gaming facilities.
+In addition, although to a lesser extent than our facility in Charles Town, West Virginia, we anticipate meaningful contributions from Hollywood Casino at Penn National Race Course and Hollywood Casino St. Louis and our properties in Ohio.
 Therefore, our results will be dependent on the regional economies and competitive landscapes at these locations as well.